Status Between 3ANC True Wireless Headphones Review

 No

-The Status Between 3ANC has a good battery performance.
-The manufacturer doesn't specify that the case or total battery life, but only that of the buds.
-They're advertised to last eight hours continuously, and we measured a similar amount.
+Their battery performance is good.
+The manufacturer doesn't specify the battery life stored in a fully-charged case, but the manufacturer advertises the earbuds to last eight hours continuously, and we measured a similar amount.
 We also measured three charges in the carrying case, which makes it easy to keep the buds recharged on the go.
 Keep in mind that battery life varies depending on use, though.
-Luckily, if you want to extend their battery life, their auto-off timer automatically turns off if you forget to do so.
+Luckily, if you want to extend their battery life, their auto-off timer automatically turns them off if you forget.

 7.5